krandon1986/project-1-htlm-css/README.md

   - Maximum screen width for responsive design was done at 950px.
   - Mobile responsiveness was limited to the "toggle device" feature in Chrome Developer Tools due to lack of access to more physical devices.

+### Bugs

+There was no knowmn bug identified during the final deployment time.

+## Deployment

+This Historical Landmark site was deployed on GitHub page.

+- Here are following steps to deploy your site:
+    - In your GitHid repository, click the 'setting' tab.
+    - Look at the left menu and select 'Pages'
+    - In the source section drop-down menu, select the 'Main Branch' and click 'Save'
+    - After a successful save, the GitHub section will display a message to inform you that the site is ready to be published at https://krandon1986.github.io/project-1-htlm-css/